rdesai16/hpat/tutorial/README.md

 The main HPAT tutorial is in the notebook `hpat.ipynb`.
 An example of an advanced analytics code is provided in `intraday_mean.py`.
-A more complete notebook about using daal4py with HPAT can be found in `	daal4py_data_science.ipynb`.